Updated: Mar 23

 I well understand the need for these checks.
 It is tremendously expensive to send a newly-dating couple overseas, only to have the relationship break down just weeks into the posting.
 That said, the checks are a great example of how our jobs intrude into our private lives.

 For those readers who aren't diplomats, let me put things into another context.
 Imagine meeting your love interest’s parents who then give no indication that they like you or support your relationship until they’ve duly considered the documentary evidence before them and let you know when they’ve reached their decision.
-Or, if your new spouse or significant other is from another country, the possible interview with an immigration official as part of the partner visa application process.

 People – diplomats included – are wonderfully diverse and fickle creatures.
 We meet and, perhaps, fall in love with all sorts of people.
 What happens if a young diplomat, on the brink of living their dream and about to embark on their first posting, falls for someone who is kicking goals in their own nascent career?
 How exactly does the conversation go about how the diplomat’s nascent career is more important than theirs?
 Does the other person quit their job and follow?
 Could they get leave from their job?
 Three years is a long time for an employer to keep them on the books.
 Can they work remotely from the city in which they’re being posted?
 Does their visa allow them to work in the country they’re going?
 If not, what do they do for three years?
 What if they feel that the relationship isn’t to the point where they could confidently follow?
 Do they split up?
 Do they try the whole long-distance thing?
 How often will they get to see each other?
 Every three months?
 Six months?
 Annually?